 What is perhaps most striking about the letters, however, is that Richard T. Greener’s identity, as both a lawyer and the first Black graduate of Harvard College in 1870 was known to Dodge.
 This was a part of the family’s mixed-race past that both Belle Greene and her mother actively sought to obfuscate in public records.
 Genevieve Greene is listed as a widow, for instance, in the 1900 census, and Belle Greene’s passport applications from the 1910s, list her father as deceased, although he lived until 1922.

 It is extremely suggestive that Grace Dodge was in possession of this knowledge.
 A trustee of Teachers College, where she and Belle Greene probably first crossed paths when the latter was employed there, Dodge was both a member of J. Pierpont Morgan’s social world and also his neighbor.
 As Dodge’s letterhead indicates, in 1896 she lived at 262 Madison Avenue, only a few blocks uptown from where the Morgan Library & Museum stands today.
-In fact, she had been raised in the townhouse that originally stood at 225 Madison Avenue (the address of the Morgan today), immediately adjacent to Morgan’s own home.
+In fact, her grandparents had lived in the townhouse that originally stood at 225 Madison Avenue (the address of the Morgan today), immediately adjacent to Morgan’s own home.
 Neither townhouse now exists: in 1903, Morgan purchased the Dodge house, only to tear it down in order to create space for a garden, and his own house was demolished in the 1920s in order to construct the Annex Building (at the corner of Madison and Thirty-Sixth Street).
 Given their physical proximity and the fact that Dodge and Morgan traveled in the same close-knit social circles, it seems more than likely that Morgan himself was aware of Greene’s closely-guarded family history.
 That this, if true, does not seem to have affected his high regard for her, manifested in hiring her as his personal librarian and authorizing her to spend large sums to purchase items for his collection, suggests that he cared more for ability than ancestry.

 In addition to revealing new biographical facts and giving us a deeper understanding of Belle Greene’s formative years, including the educational experiences that led to her career as one of the nation’s leading librarian-scholars, the letters have opened many new avenues of research that I am now pursuing1.